 Applying for Aid

 Shelton State Community College awards financial assistance on a continuous basis for the entire year.
-Priority for the limited campus-based programs (FWS, FSEOG, and ASAP) is given to students whose applications are completed early.
+Priority for the limited campus-based programs (FWS, FSEOG, and ASAP) may be given to students whose applications are completed early.

 Students applying for financial aid must:

-- Apply for admission and request a high school transcript, GED scores and certificates, and academic transcripts from other colleges previously attended.
+- Apply for admission and submit final high school transcript or official GED scores, as well as official transcripts from all other colleges previously attended.
+This includes unaccredited colleges.

 - Complete ALL verification documents if requested.
 Students who are selected for verification are notified by email and with myShelton.
 It is your responsibility to check your myShelton account often.